owen-od/airPi_Project/readme.md

 ![Project Graphics](/images/final_graphics.jpg)

 ## Project Video
-A video walk-through of the project is available on YouTube at the followling URL: https://youtu.be/1uGTmVYq9_U
+A video walk-through of the project is available on YouTube at the following URL: https://youtu.be/1uGTmVYq9_U

 ## Contact
 Contact me at 20095405@mail.wit.ie